AaryaDevnani/ScamScanner/readme.md

 1. **Data**: Contains the datasets for the models.
 2. **Extension**: Contains the code of the browser extension.
 3. **Models**: Contains the files used to create and save the trained models.
-4. **Server**: Contains a Flask server which is used to generate predictions and use with the extension.
+4. **Server**: Contains a Flask server which is used to generate predictions and is used with the extension.

 ## Models
 The models have been trained on the Random Forest Algorithm.
-I have tested 5 models using cross-validation.
+We have tested 5 models using cross-validation.
 They are:

 1. Random Forest Classifier
 2. Gradient Boosting Classifier